van-richard/CodingNotes/notebooks/python/myenv.md

----
-orphan: true
----

-# My recommended Conda Setup
+# My Recommended Conda Setup

 * The installation of conda should be in your `~/Programs` directory
 * For the HPC, turn off conda on login by removing the conda lines in `~/.bashrc` or `~/.bash_profile`